ukkiez/Dustforce-random-map-app/README.md

 Maybe this will change in the future.

 ---
-> *Can I block/prevent levels I loathe from showing up in runs?*
+> *Can I block/prevent levels from showing up in runs?*

-You cannot block specific levels - this is part of the challenge!
+There is no option to block specific levels - this is part of the challenge!
 This also keeps runs on the leaderboards more balanced.

-If the levels you encounter are generally too hard/annoying for you, consider tweaking settings like "Minimum SS Count", or giving yourself more skips to work with.
+If the levels you encounter are generally too hard/annoying for you, consider tweaking settings like "Minimum SS Count", or giving yourself more skips to work with. *Note: this would invalidate leaderboard runs.*

 ___
 > *Why does RMA need to know my Dustforce folder location?*